2018 AUSTRALIA DAY AWARDS

-The Australia Day Awards and Citizenship Ceremony in 2017 was held in Pyalong.
+Mitchell Shire Council's 2018 Australia Day Awards and Citizenship Ceremony were held in Broadford.

-We also announced the 2017 Mitchell Shire Australia Day Award recipients.
+We also announced the 2018 Australia Day Award recipients:

-- Young Citizen of the Year - Ben Milgate
+Young Citizen of the Year - Dellareece Matson

-- Access and Inclusion Champion Award - Sally Ferguson
+Access and Inclusion Champion Award - Riding for the Disabled Seymour

-Mitchell Shire Mayor Councillor Rhonda Sanderson said the Australia Day Awards acknowledged the achievements of individuals in our municipality who worked so tirelessly to make our community a better place.
+Mitchell Shire Mayor Rhonda Sanderson said the Australia Day Awards were a fantastic opportunity to acknowledge the achievements of individuals and community groups who worked tirelessly to make the Shire a better place.

 “On behalf of Council, I congratulate this year’s award winners and acknowledge the nominees as well,” Cr Sanderson said.